LindaSt/BT-graph-creation/README.md

 1. `create_gxl_files.py`: creates the graphs as gxl files TODO: update for split_json
    - **Input**:
      - `--asap_xml_files_folder`: path to the folder with the coordinates xml files
-     - `--edge-definition-tb-to-l` and `--edge-definition-tb-to-tb` have the following options:
+     - `--edge-def-tb-to-l`, `--l-to-tb` and `--edge-def-tb-to-tb` have the following options:
-       - `radius-x`: connect elements in radius X (in mikrometer)
+       - `radius-x`: connect elements in radius X (in micrometer)
        - `to-X-nn`: connect to k closest elements where X is the number of neighbours
+       - `to-X-nn-cutoff-Y`: connect to k closest elements where X is the number of neighbours, if the distance between them is smaller than Y (micrometers)
+       - `to-closest`: adds edge to the closest neighbour
+       - `to-closest-cutoff-X`: adds edge to the closest neighbour, if distance is smaller than X (micrometers)
+       - `delaunay`: only works for tumor bud to tumor bud connection.
+Connects them based on Delaunay triangulation
-     - `--fully-connected`: supersedes the `--edge-definition*`.
+     - `--fully-connected`: supersedes the `--edge-def*`.
 Following options:
        - `all`: fully connected graph
        - `lymphocytes`: only the lymphocytes are fully connected
        - `tumorbuds`: only the tumorbuds are fully connected
+     - `--other-edge-fct`: supersedes the `--edge-def*`.
+Following options:
+       - `hierarchical`: creates a graph where the tumor buds are fully connected, and the T-cells are connected to the closest tumor bud.
+       - `delaunay`: performs delaunay triangulation (regardless of node label)
      - `--output-folder`: path to where output folder should be created
      - `--node-feature-csvs`: optional.
 Path to folder with csv files that contain additional node features.
        The first column needs to have the node index number.
 The headers will be used as the feature name.
        If there is a column named "filename", it will be dropped.